Py-Ryan/ftg-rewrite/readme.md

        - Doubled cooldown for the prefix command.
        - _haste_helper helper method now allows the author as an allowed mention.
        - Added limit keyword argument to the _haste_helper method.
 Serves as the limit between actions.
+       - More readable conversion logic inside the info command.
+       - try/except in get_prefix is more semantically fit than if/else.